 Understanding the Relationship Between Asset Prices and Interest Rates

-Still, even if you know all of this, you may wonder why asset prices fall when interest rates rise.
+But why do asset prices fall when interest rates rise?
 What is behind the decline?
 It's a fantastic question.
 Although far more complicated were we to delve into the mechanics, at the heart of the matter, it mostly comes down to two things.

-1. Asset Prices Fall When Interest Rates Rise Because the Opportunity Cost of the "Risk-Free" Rate Becomes More Attractive
+1. The Opportunity Cost of the "Risk-Free" Rate Becomes More Attractive

-Whether they realize it or not, most people have enough common sense to compare what they can earn on a potential investment in stocks, bonds, or real estate to what they can earn from parking the money in safe assets.
-For small investors, this often is the interest rate payable on an FDIC insured savings account, checking account, money market account, or money market mutual fund.
-For larger investors, businesses, and institutions, this is the so-called "risk-free" rate on U.S. Treasury bills, bonds, and notes, which are backed by the full taxing power of the United States Government.
+Most people have enough common sense to compare what they can earn on a potential investment in stocks, bonds, or real estate to what they can earn from parking the money in safe assets.
+For small investors, this often is the interest rate payable on an FDIC-insured savings account, checking account, money market account, or money market mutual fund.
+For larger investors, businesses, and institutions, this is the so-called "risk-free" rate on U.S. Treasury bills.

 A practical example might help.